People should work together to maintain unity: Amartya Sen | Politics

 People should work together to maintain unity: Amartya Sen

-Expressing concern over the current state of affairs in India, Nobel laureate Amartya Sen, who was in the city on Thursday, said people should work towards maintaining unity.He also said that divisions should not be made on religious lines.I think if someone asks me if Im scared of something, I would say yes.
+Nobel laureate Amartya Sen has expressed concern over the current state of affairs in India and said people should work towards maintaining unity.He also said that divisions should not be made on religious lines.I think if someone asks me if Im scared of something, I would say yes.

 - Country: